If you think of getting married in Spain

 .
 Foreigners can get married

-here only in the situation if one of the parties is a resident in Spain
+here only in the situation when one of the parties is a resident in Spain

-or if one of the person is registered with the municipality where the ceremony will take place.
+or if one of the persons is registered with the municipality where the ceremony will take place.
 Certain exemptions are granted in this sense and they are applicable to religious ceremonies

 .
 Our team of lawyers in Spain